Our sustainability

 Toitū – Our purpose – Actively sustain

 We created a guide that outlines our unique, Toitū-specific approach to wellbeing.
-We provided an introductory session in October 2023 to share the guide and explain the processes for addressing any wellbeing issues that may arise in the workplace.
+We provided an introductory session to share the guide and explain the processes for addressing any wellbeing issues that may arise in the workplace.

 Breathe out – Hāputa – Be in action